oracle-quickstart/oci-cloudnative/src/docs/source/includes/_deployment.md

     kubectl get servicebindings -A
     ```

+1. A Stream instance will be provisioned by default.
+One last manual step is required in order to configure the a connection to this service.
+Create an `oss-connection` secret containing the Stream connection details:

+    ```shell
+    kubectl create secret generic oss-connection \
+      --namespace mushop \
+      --from-literal=compartmentId='<COMPARTMENT_OCID>' \
+      --from-literal=region='<REGION_NAME>' \
+      --from-literal=streamId='<STREAM_OCID>' \
+      --from-literal=streamName='<STREAM_NAME>'
+    ```

 ## API Gateway, OCI Functions and Email Delivery

 Note that this is optional.
 If you don't want to configure Email Delivery and deploy an API Gateway and the function, skip to the [Deployment](#deployment) section.

 ### Configure Email Delivery